beejjorgensen/bgnet/src/bgnet.md

 the room number.
 That's a decent analogy; maybe later I'll come up with one involving the automobile industry.

-Say you want to have a computer that handles incoming mail AND web services—how do you differentiate between the two on a computer with a single IP address?
+Say you want to have a computer that handles incoming mail AND web services---how do you differentiate between the two on a computer with a single IP address?

 Well, different services on the Internet have different well-known port numbers.
 You can see them all in [the Big IANA Port